Table of Contents

 The Sydney Cricket Ground traditionally hosts Australia’s first test of the New Year.
 Opened in 1848, the Sydney Cricket Ground currently hosts cricket, AFL and both codes of rugby and its capacity is relatively modest at 48,601.

 That small capacity holds it back on the overall top ten list but it could certainly be argued that the Sydney Cricket Ground could well be number one in terms of aesthetics.
-The stadium has retained its historic members and ladies grandstands and it is a truly beautiful location.
+The stadium has retained its historic members and ladies’ grandstands and it is a truly beautiful location.

 4. Brisbane Cricket Ground

 Established in 1895, the Gabba – also known as the Brisbane Cricket Ground – is another of the smaller grounds with a capacity of just 42,000 but the atmosphere when the stadium is packed is electric.
-It is a historic ground which traditionally gets to host the first test match of an Australian summer.
+It is a historic ground that traditionally gets to host the first test match of an Australian summer.

 The Gabba was also the venue when Australia played their first home T20 international in 2006.
 It is another multi-purpose stadium and it even hosted Olympic Soccer when the country held the games in 2000.